pola-rs/polars/py-polars/docs/source/reference/sql/table_operations.rst

 CREATE TABLE
 ------------
-Create a new table and its columns.
+Create a new table and its columns from a SQL query against an existing table.

 **Example:**